(last updated 26 April 2021)

 2. James Robert Osborne (1867-1941)

-Born at Amherst in Victoria, Louisa married Charles William Bassett in 1893 and had at least one son before her death in around 1912: Robert Joseph Bassett who was born at Malvern in Melbourne in 1894.
-The Australian War Memorial records show that 16728 Sapper Robert Joseph Bassett died on 26 September 1917 from wounds received at Polygon Wood near Paschendaele in Belgium.
-He is buried at the 112 Hooge Crater Cemetery at Zillebeke in Belgium.
-His military record shows that Robert attended the Hyde Street State School at Footscray.
-At the time of his enlistment on 2 October 1916, he was working as a clerk, was married and was living with his wife, Christina Mary, at 6 Webber Street in the Melbourne suburb of Seddon.
-Robert embarked from Port Melbourne on 23 December 1916 on the RMS ORONTES as part of the 7th General Reinforcements.
-He served as a sapper in the 4th Div Signal Company Australian Engineers.
-His widow, Christine Bassett of 753 Flemington Road North Melbourne, informed the authorities that two cousins of Robert's, Leonard Balzary and Frank Osborne, also died on active service (see below).
-Christina Mary Henderson (1894-1936) was born at Ballarat East, the daughter of William Henderson (1861-1936) and Ellen Drummond (1865-1941) who were married in Victoria in 1886 and had seven children in addition to Christina (see the photo below).
-She did not re-marry and lived the rest of her life in Melbourne, dying at her parents' home in the inner suburb of Hawthorn in 1936.
+Robert's military record also shows that Christina, who was then living at 753 Flemington Road in North Melbourne, informed the authorities that two of his cousins, Leonard Balzary and Frank Osborne, also died on active service during the Great War (see below).
+Christina did not re-marry and lived the rest of her life in Melbourne, dying at her parents' home in the inner suburb of Hawthorn in 1936.
 The family posted the following death notice for their beloved 'Chrissie' in the Melbourne Argus on 6 January 1936: 'BASSETT - on 4 January 1936 at Hall Street Hawthorn, Christina Mary dearly loved widow of Robert J. Bassett (late AIF) beloved mother of Charlie and Bert, beloved daughter of William and Ellen Henderson and loved sister of Ethel, Will, Bella, Alec (deceased), Maude, Maggie, Mayne and Jim'.
 As Christina's death notice indicates, she and Robert had two sons:

 1. Charles William Bassett (1914-71).
 The Department of Veterans Affairs' nominal roll for World War 2 shows that VX1536 Gunner Charles William Bassett, born in Melbourne on 6 December 1914, enlisted in the Australian Army at Yarraville on 23 October 1939.
 He was then living at Albert Park in Melbourne and gave R. Bassett as his NOK.
 He was discharged from the Army on 13 September 1945 while serving with the 2/1 Tank Attack Regiment.
 According to the Marguglio Family Tree on Ancestry, Charles married Bessie Agnes Wescott (1919-88), the daughter of Charles Wescott and Annie Sabrina Lingwood (1894-1971).
 The Australian electoral rolls show that Charles William, clerk, and Bessie were living at 3 Mackay Street in Footscray in 1949 (together with a Catherine Annie Bassett, machinist), and then at 22 Narcissus Ave Boronia where Charles was living at the time of his death (probably at the Heidelberg Repatriation Hospital) in 1971.
 After Charles' death Bessie continued to live at Boronia until the mid-1970s when she moved to Noble Park.
 She died at nearby Dandenong in 1988 and was cremated at the Springvale Crematorium (Charles seems also to have been cremated there and is memorialised in the Crematorium's Banksia Garden).
 They had two children we are aware of: a son, Douglas Charles, born in Melbourne in 1950, and an older daughter, Christina who the Marguglio Family Tree tells us, is married and has four children.